-Glacier will provide technology for students to use with distance learning and with all other learning options such as Edgenuity and Rosetta Stone.
+Mountain Home will provide technology for students to use with distance learning and with all other learning options such as Edgenuity and Lexia Learning.
 All students are able to check out a Chromebook, charger, and headphones from the school as part of their curriculum and materials.
-If a student does not have reliable Internet at home, their parents notify the teacher, technology coordinator, or receptionist.
+If a student does not have reliable Internet at home, their parent notifies the teacher, technology coordinator, or receptionist.
 For qualifying students needing internet access in their home, a local community internet service company allows families to apply for free or reduced cost Internet service.
-In addition, Glacier will assign a hotspot for the student (household).